kubuntu-team/kubuntu-manual/source/docs/advanced.rst

 Advanced
 =========

-You can further customize your Kubuntu installation by adding new software packages.
-Below you will find several methods to install new packages (software).
+You can further customize your Kubuntu installation by adding new software.
+Below you will find several methods to install new software (packages).

 Software Management
 --------------------